Tomkoooo/tauth/README.md

 # Authentication Package for Express and Next.js

+Fixed the issues with version 2.2.

-This package provides a robust authentication system for applications built with Express and Next.js.
-It supports user registration, login, email verification, password resets, and user state management through React Context.
+This package offers a flexible authentication system suitable for applications built with Express and Next.js, providing serverless function exports for user registration, login, email verification, password reset, and user management through React Context.

 ## Table of Contents